turboapps/docs/reference/command_line/vms.md

 If a user is logged in to a remote registry then all versions which are available both locally and remotely will be displayed.

-If no user is logged in then only local versions of the Spoon VM are displayed.
+If no user is logged in then only local versions of the Turbo VM are displayed.

 #### JSON output